-NCC’s goal is to help businesses of all sizes through this crisis whilst keeping employees safe, supply chains moving and businesses running.
+The NCC’s goal is to help businesses of all sizes through this crisis and beyond, keeping businesses running, employees safe and supply chains moving.

 If you have queries in relation to the NCC’s lobbying activities, please email email@example.com.